alexandersietsema/alexandersietsema.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth year undergraduate at Michigan State University.
 My current research is on topics in numerical linear algebra, X-ray CT tomography, compressed sensing, quantum computing, and sports analytics.
-See the [Research](https://alexandersietsema.github.io/research/) tab above for more details!
+See the [Research](https://alexandersietsema.github.io/research/) tab for more details!